 - Do we have fuel?
 How fast are we traveling?
 How’s the engine’s performance?
 Oil OK?
 Water temp OK?
 How far have we traveled?

-- Scorecards are the same way.
+- Metrics are the same way.
 Ultimately, you want to look at leading indicators and know:

 - Did we get enough revenue from our present customers last week?

 - Did we get it at prices/margins that allow us to be profitable?